Mt Riley, Dona Ana County, New Mexico

 This site was developed and first flown by PG pilot Had Robinson.
 It has yet to be flown by a hang glider pilot.

 Flyable with winds from south to north.

 Visiting pilot, Jeroen Kusters, working a weak thermal northeast of the peak in late December.

 This is one of the prettiest and benign mountain sites for soaring and XC in the SW.
 The top is clear and smooth with neither obstructions, vegetation, nor rotor.
 Top landings are possible.
 Launching is easy and safe as the top is a smooth cone all the way down.
 The southeast face has darker rock and is a good thermal generator.
 If flying other than with a north to south wind, do not venture into the wind shadows created by Mt.
 Cox or Mt.
-No-name.
+No-Name.
 Launching from Mt.
 Cox is possible but it is a much longer and more difficult climb as there are no roads near its base.
 The top is about as good as Mt.
 Riley.
 Steve Crye was the first pilot to launch from Mt.
 Cox.

 Here is a skew-t of a balloon sounding at Santa Teresa which illustrated a day when conditions at Mt Riley were good for soaring.

 Denae Nemanic, the first woman to ever fly from the summit, heads out from the northwest face of Riley into buoyant air (she is already above launch).
 Mt.
 Cox is in the distance.
 Winds were NW and light that day which made launching with such a huge object upwind of little concern.